“Don’t hold anyone to an expectation unless you have stated to them what that expectation is.”

 To ensure that performance kicks off in the right direction and to reduce the need for uncomfortable corrective feedback, be explicit with expectations from the start.

-Routine and expected check-ins
+Conduct routine and expected check-ins

 Once expectations are clearly set, they must be revisited regularly.
 There are so many benefits to routine check-ins, it is no wonder they are a leadership best practice.